google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/index.md

   <figure>
     <img src="imgs/vp-fixed-iph.png" srcset="imgs/vp-fixed-iph.png 1x, imgs/vp-fixed-iph-2x.png 2x" alt="Page with a 344px fixed width element on an iPhone.">
     <figcaption>
-      Page with a 344px fixed width element on an iPhone.
+      Page with a 344px fixed width element on an iPhone
     </figcaption>
   </figure>
   </a>